yulonglim/tp/docs/DeveloperGuide.md

 * wants to better take care of her students by storing some special notes (e.g. allergy condition) of her students somewhere
 * wants to have an app to help with administrative work in teaching (e.g. taking attendance, keying in grades of students)

-**Value proposition**: Manage contacts faster than a typical mouse/GUI driven app.
+**Value proposition**: Manages contacts faster than a typical mouse/GUI driven app.
 Allows teachers to have a dedicated app to keep their work life separated from their personal life.
 Allows teachers to find students and their emergency information accurately and easily.
 Assists teachers with their day to day administrative work such as marking of attendance and grading.